This post is also available in: Dutch

 Mosaic of the Basilica di San Frediano

 The Basilica of San Frediano is especially interesting because of the beautiful mosaic on the front facade.
 Especially when the sun shines on it, the gold sparkles.
 But wait, front facade?
 This used to be the back facade.
-Eventually, it got reversed so that the beautiful back facade is clearly visible and doesn’t face the wall.
+Eventually, it was reversed so that the beautiful back facade is clearly visible and no longer faces the wall.

 Google Maps location